Bogstag/HumanActivityRecognitionUsingSmartphones/CodeBook.md

 # The tidydata data set

 The tidydata is average of each variable for each activity and each subject from the origninal data.
-Thus the column names mean and std is from original data and everything in this data is average of that data.
+Thus the column names mean and std is from original data and left for reference purpose, everything in this data set is average of that data.

 ##Variable list and descriptions

 Variable name    | Description
 -----------------|------------
 subject          | ID the subject who performed the activity for each window sample.
-Its range is from 1 to 30. activity         | Activity name (WALKING,WALKING_UPSTAIRS,WALKING_DOWNSTAIRS,SITTING,STANDING,LAYING) tBodyAcc-mean()-X | Mean time for acceleration of body for X direction. tBodyAcc-mean()-Y | Mean time for acceleration of body for Y direction. tBodyAcc-mean()-Z | Mean time for acceleration of body for Z direction.
+Its range is from 1 to 30. activity         | Activity name (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) tBodyAcc-mean()-X | Mean time for acceleration of body for X direction. tBodyAcc-mean()-Y | Mean time for acceleration of body for Y direction. tBodyAcc-mean()-Z | Mean time for acceleration of body for Z direction.